 - A USB scale or preconfigured order weights

-- If using USPS or ShipStation Carrier Services, Auto-funding MUST be enabled in order to use Scan to Print.
+- If using USPS or ShipStation Carrier Services, auto-funding MUST be enabled.

 Protip: Make your workflow even more efficient with our available keyboard commands.